When is VAT due?

 Value-Added Tax (VAT) arises on the supply of goods and services.

-Where you are not required to issue an invoice, VAT becomes due on:
+Where you do not issue an invoice, VAT becomes due on:

 - the date the supply was made

-- the date any payment in advance is received for the supply.
+- the date you receive any payment in advance for the supply.

 The rate of VAT is the rate in force on: